Spheres and Projections for $\mathrm{Out}(F_n)$: Stabilizers of spheres

-Next, we describe a canonical way to remove a superfluous intersection.
-Since every intersection circle contained in a superfluous surgery disk $D$ is superfluous, there is an innermost superfluous intersection circle, i.e. one such that the disk $D$ does not contain any intersection circle in its interior.
+Then $D\cup D'$ bounds a ball in $B$ in $W_n$.
+Since we assume that $\Sigma$ and $\sigma^\pm$ are in minimal position as sphere systems in $W_{n,1}$, they do not bound a ball in $W_{n,1}$ (otherwise, one could homotope one of the spheres through this ball to reduce intersection).
+Thus, the ball $B$, seen as a subset of $W_{n,1}$, contains the base point and therefore intersects $U$.

+We first show that $D \subset U$ by contradiction.
+If $D$ is not in $U$, then it is contained in $N$.
+By minimal position of $\Sigma$ and $\sigma^\pm$, the disk $D$ cannot be homotoped relative to its boundary into $\partial N$.
+Thus, either $N-D$ is connected or both components of $N-D$ admit curves which are essential in $N$.
+Hence, for any disk $S'\subset \partial N$, the sphere $D\cup S'$ is also either nonseparating in $N$, or admits essential curves in both components of $N-(D\cup S')$.
+Hence, it is essential, contradicting the fact that $D$ corresponds to a superfluous surgery disk.

+Now, for a disk $D$ in $U$ it is easy to see that gluing the disk in $\sigma^\pm$ to $D$ which is contained in the outer complementary component yields a sphere which is inessential in $W_n$.
+Gluing on the disk in the inner component yields a sphere homotopic to one of the spheres in $\sigma^\pm$ (compare Figure~\ref{fig:basepoint-pair}) which is therefore essential in $W_n$.
+This shows the desired uniqueness statements in i).

+The same observation also proves statement ii): the outer components are nested for disjoint disks in $U$.

+To see iii), suppose that $\hat{\alpha}$ is an intersection circle contained in $D'$ as above.
+Consider the sphere piece $\hat{D}$ in $U$ which contains $\hat{\alpha}$ in its boundary. $D$ separates $U$, and $\hat{D}$ is contained in the component containing the basepoint by definition of superfluous surgery disks.
+Thus, $\hat{D}$ is itself a disk (by minimal position), and the disk bounded by $\hat{\alpha}$ in $D'$ is a superfluous surgery disk $\hat{D}'$.

+The final claim iv) of the lemma follows, since to detect if a circle or disk is superfluous, only information about the sphere containing it is needed. \end{proof} Next, we describe a canonical way to remove a superfluous surgery disk.
+Combining parts ii) and iii) of Lemma~\ref{lem:nesting-superfluous-disks}, there is an innermost one, say $D'$.

-By the discussion above, there is a unique subdisk $D'\subset \Sigma$ such that $D\cup D'$ is inessential in $W_n$.
-The \emph{surgery defined by $D$} is the sphere system obtained by pushing $D'$ through this inessential disk.
+By Lemma~\ref{lem:nesting-superfluous-disks}~i) above, there is then also a unique subdisk $D\subset \Sigma$ such that $D\cup D'$ is inessential in $W_n$.
+The \emph{surgery at $D$} is the sphere system obtained by replacing $D$ by $D'$ (thereby pushing the sphere system across the basepoint).
 Note that while this changes the isotopy type of the sphere system in $W_{n,1}$, the result still defines the same sphere system in $W_n$.

-We now define a map $\mathcal{R}:\mathcal{S}(W_{n,1}) \to \mathcal{S}(W_{n,1})$ in the following way.
-Let $\Sigma \in \mathcal{FS} (W_{n,1})$ be given.
-Define $\mathcal{R}(\Sigma)$ to be the result of successively surgering all innermost superfluous intersections, isotoping the system to be in minimal position again, and repeating this process until there are no superfluous intersections left.
-Since surgering a superfluous disk does not change the homotopy type in $W_n$, the result is again a filling sphere system.
+We now define a ``cleanup'' map $\mathcal{C}:\mathcal{S}(W_{n,1}) \to \mathcal{S}(W_{n,1})$ in the following way.
+Let $\Sigma \in \mathcal{S} (W_{n,1})$ be given.
+Define $\mathcal{C}(\Sigma)$ to be the result of performing surgery at an innermost superfluous surgery disk, then isotoping the system to be in minimal position again, and repeating this process until there are no superfluous surgery disks left.
+Since surgering a superfluous disk does not change the homotopy type in $W_n$, the result is again a simple sphere system.